ker2x/SimRacingPhysics/docs/Math.md

 ### Length

-- Obviously, the unit for length is "metre" or "meter" ($m$), not miles, furlong, banana, you-name-it.
+- The SI unit for length is "metre" or "meter" ($m$), not miles, furlong, banana, you-name-it.
 - The reciprocal of length is a weird unit we don't care about.
 - The derivative of length (or distance, same thing) is speed, or velocity, expressed in $m/s$
   - More on derivative later.
   - The second derivative, or second-order derivative, or the derivative of the derivative is _acceleration_: $m/s^2$.
-    - It is often expressed as a multiple of $g$, where $g$ is the standard gravity constant ($g \approx 9.81m/s^2$) )."
+    - It is often expressed as a multiple of $g$, where $g$ is the standard gravity constant ($g \approx 9.81m/s^2$)
   - By the way, the 3rd-order derivative is called "jerk" ($j$) and is in $m/s^3$.
 In english it is "the rate of change of acceleration" (we could write it $g/s$ but we don't)
   - Just for fun:
     - 4th order is "Snap" or "Jounce"